Spider-Verse: Prelude

 On Earth-311, Peter Parquagh is on stage at the Globe Theater when Morlun appears.
 Peter attempts to defend himself, but Morlun proves too powerful and absorbs Peter's life essence.
 Before disappearing into another dimension, Morlun declares that all spiders will die.
 Shortly after his death, his universe was destroyed.

 Edge of Spider-Verse

 Edge of Spider-Verse: Superior Spider-Man

 The Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body) is pulled via a time warp into the year 2099.
-Superior Spider-Man attempts to return home, but instead transfers to alternate Earths, where he finds the bodies of alternate Spider-Men, all slain by similar double-puncture wounds.
+Superior Spider-Man attempts to return home, but instead travels to alternate Earths, where he finds the bodies of alternate Spider-Men, all slain by similar double-puncture wounds.
 He decides to assemble an army of Spider-Men to fight the killer.

-On Earth-2818, home of the cyborg Spider-Man, the Superior Spider-Man and his new team (Spider-Man Noir, the Six-Armed Spider-Man, Spider-Monkey, Ashley Barton and the Assassin Spider-Man) set an ambush for Karn, which backfires when Karn reveals he is unaffected by their weapons.
+The Superior Spider-Man and his new team (Spider-Man Noir, the Six-Armed Spider-Man, Spider-Monkey, Ashley Barton and the Assassin Spider-Man) set an ambush for Karn, which backfires when Karn reveals he is unaffected by their weapons.
 The team is only able to escape when Karn's brother and sister Brix and Bora arrive, and fight among themselves.
-Meanwhile, Karn had escaped the little incursion between his brother and sister, and hops into another multiverse to kill an Alternate Ai Apeac by reminiscing his past life as an Inheritor, and sucking away his life force essence back at him.